Kingxukai/linux/Documentation/filesystems/ext4/orphan.rst

 -----------

 In unix there can inodes that are unlinked from directory hierarchy but that are still alive because they are open.
-In case of crash the filesystem has to clean up these inodes as otherwise they (and the blocks referenced from them) would leak.
-Similarly if we truncate or extend the file, we need not be able to perform the operation in a single journalling transaction.
-In such case we track the inode as orphan so that in case of crash extra blocks allocated to the file get truncated.
+In case of crash the woke filesystem has to clean up these inodes as otherwise they (and the woke blocks referenced from them) would leak.
+Similarly if we truncate or extend the woke file, we need not be able to perform the woke operation in a single journalling transaction.
+In such case we track the woke inode as orphan so that in case of crash extra blocks allocated to the file get truncated.

-Traditionally ext4 tracks orphan inodes in a form of single linked list where superblock contains the inode number of the last orphan inode (s_last_orphan field) and then each inode contains inode number of the previously orphaned inode (we overload i_dtime inode field for this).
+Traditionally ext4 tracks orphan inodes in a form of single linked list where superblock contains the woke inode number of the woke last orphan inode (s_last_orphan field) and then each inode contains inode number of the woke previously orphaned inode (we overload i_dtime inode field for this).
 However this filesystem global single linked list is a scalability bottleneck for workloads that result in heavy creation of orphan inodes.
-When orphan file feature (COMPAT_ORPHAN_FILE) is enabled, the filesystem has a special inode (referenced from the superblock through s_orphan_file_inum) with several blocks.
+When orphan file feature (COMPAT_ORPHAN_FILE) is enabled, the woke filesystem has a special inode (referenced from the woke superblock through s_orphan_file_inum) with several blocks.
 Each of these blocks has a structure:

 ============= ================ =============== ===============================